-You have extra time to get ahead of your credit, debt, and savings — which means you’ll have a bigger home buying budget and lower mortgage rate when you’re ready to buy a new home.
+You can get ahead of your credit, debt, and savings — which means you’ll have a bigger home buying budget when you’ve found the right house.

-Here are four steps to help you prepare to buy a house when you’re still getting ready for homeownership:
+These four steps can help you prepare to buy a house when you’re still getting ready for homeownership:

 1. Check your credit

 Once you decide to buy a new home, the first thing you’ll need to do is check your credit history.
 This involves pulling credit reports from each of the three credit reporting bureaus (Experian, TransUnion, and Equifax) to better understand your credit score.

 Your credit score determines whether you’re eligible for a mortgage, and it influences your mortgage rate.
 The higher your score, the lower your rate.

 Most mortgage programs require a minimum credit score between 580 and 620.

 You should also check your credit reports for accuracy and dispute any errors, especially negative errors that decrease your score.

 To get your credit file, contact each of the three bureaus separately, or order all three copies from AnnualCreditReport.com.
-Each year you’re entitled to one free credit report from each of the bureaus.
+Normally you’re entitled to one free credit report each year from each of the bureaus.
 During the pandemic, AnnualCreditReport.com has been allowing one credit report each week from each bureau.

 2. Lower your DTI

-Your debt-to-income ratio (DTI) is the percent of your monthly gross income that goes toward debt repayment.
+Your debt-to-income ratio (DTI) shows the percentage of your monthly gross income that goes toward debt repayment.
 Mortgage lenders use DTI to see how big a house payment you could afford.